pierrebigjean/pierrebigjean/README.md

 <h3 align="center">👋 Pierre's github profile 👋</h3>

 Hi !
-I am a French fullstack developper with a business background I’m looking for a job in a green tech company with a product management position.
+I am a French fullstack developper with a business background and I’m looking for a job in a green tech company with a product management position.

 - 💻 I’m currently working on [Jicama](https://github.com/BeneNolte/jicama)